Kubernetes single Pod driver

 The following arguments are specified when rendering the template:

 namespace: the Kubernetes namespace saved in the Preevy profile or specified in the

 --kube-pod-namespaceflag.
 All resources must be defined in this namespace.

 id: A generated ID for this environment, 53 characters or less, comprised of the Preevy environment ID and a random suffix.

-idcan be used as part for of a label value, with up to 10 additional characters as to not exceed the 63 character limit for labels
+idcan be used as part of a label value, with up to 10 additional characters so as to not exceed the 63-character limit for labels

 Configuring rootless unprivileged Docker-in-Docker

-By default, the Kubernetes Docker-in-Docker driver creates a Deployment which runs the
+By default, the Kubernetes Docker-in-Docker driver creates a StatefulSet which runs the

 docker:dind image.
 Traditionally, running Docker inside a container requires the